elfmz/far2l/README.md

 ## Notes on porting

 I implemented/borrowed from Wine some commonly used WinAPI functions.
-They all declared in WinPort/WinPort.h corresponding defines can be found in WinPort/WinCompat.h.
+They are all declared in WinPort/WinPort.h and corresponding defines can be found in WinPort/WinCompat.h.
 Both included by WinPort/windows.h.
 Note that this stuff may not be 1-to-1 to corresponding Win32 functionality also doesn't provide full-UNIX functionality, but it simplifies porting and can be considered as temporary scaffold.

 However only main executable linked statically to WinPort, it also _exports_ WinPort functionality, so plugins use it without neccessity to bring own copy of its code.
 So plugin binary should not statically link to WinPort!